Movie Info

 MPAA Rating: R

-Welcome to the 4077.
+Welcome to the #4077.
 It’s the Korean War, and the Mobile Army Surgical Hospital #4077 is a hopping place.
-The doctors and nurses spend as much time goofing off, playing gags, and playing around as they do saving people.
+The doctors and nurses of MASH spend as much time goofing off, playing gags, and playing around as they do saving lives.
 When Hawkeye Pierce (Donald Sutherland) arrives and takes his place at the Swamp with Duke Forrest (Tom Skerritt), they are joined by Trapper John (Elliot Gould).
-Trapper, Duke, and Hawkeye enjoy pushing the boundaries off class and what they can get away with while people like Major Frank Burns (Robert Duvall) and Major Margaret “Hot Lips” Houlihan (Sally Kellerman) try to ruin their fun under the blissfully ignorant eye of Lt.
+Trapper, Duke, and Hawkeye enjoy pushing the boundaries off class and what they can get away with, while people like Major Frank Burns (Robert Duvall) and Major Margaret “Hot Lips” Houlihan (Sally Kellerman) try to ruin their fun under the blissfully ignorant eye of Lt.
 Col. Henry Blake (Roger Bowen).

 I remember not getting the TV show or the movie when I was young, but now it is quite enjoyable.
-The humor isn’t like a laugh-out-loud comedy, but it also isn’t high-brow comedy.
-MASH is a weird movie that keeps you smiling throughout and occasionally gets a chuckle, but it still is a comedy.
+The humor isn’t like a laugh-out-loud comedy, but it also isn’t high-brow comedy (it is also pretty sexist and dated).
+M*A*S*H is a weird movie that keeps you smiling throughout and occasionally gets a chuckle, but it still is a comedy.

 Altman’s directing also has to be noted.
-Much of the film was improvised and there is such a mesh of talking and dialogue that you really have to listen carefully to get the humor.
+Much of the film was improvised and there is such a mesh of talking and dialogue that you really have to listen carefully to get the humor (it is also noted that it is the first studio film to use the word “fuck” in the script).
 Altman had a lot of trouble with this film with backlash from Sutherland and Gould, plus the studios kept trying to interject themselves.
 His outspoken problems with the studio led to him even losing a percentage of the profit from the film (and ironically his fourteen-year-old son who helped craft the iconic theme song “Suicide is Painless” made a ton from the royalties).

-MASH is an entertaining film.
+M*A*S*H is an entertaining film.
 It isn’t my favorite Altman film (that goes to Nashville), but it is still good.
-If you were like me and stayed away from MASH and M*A*S*H because you didn’t get it when you were young it is worth checking out now.
+The style and writing of M*A*S*H raises it above many of its contemporaries.
+Altman also shows his skill that he continued to developed over his career.
+If you were like me and stayed away from MASH or the TV series because you didn’t get it when you were young it is worth checking out now…something is always happening at the #4077!

 Related Links: